TrueWinter/nodeupload/README.md

   > Why can a user with an admin token still do admin actions after their token has been disabled.

   Currently there is not a check for enabled accounts when doing admin actions.
+Uploads for disabled accounts will still be blocked however admin actions won't.

+  > Why is there no check for information already existing in the database in the  `createUser.js` file?

+  This has not been added yet however it is a minor issue as long as you ensure that no duplicate information goes into `createUser.js`.

   > Console full of errors...
 How do I get this working?